ravachol/kew/docs/DEVELOPERS.md

 ## Getting started

 This document will help you setup your development environment.
+It is intended to be beginner friendly as we welcome and encourage people who are just starting to learn about programming in C to contribute to this project.
+We also welcome senior developers of course, but much of this document will be redundant if you are experienced.

+### Problems

+If you run into any problems just ask for help in an email to kew-player@protonmail.com or in the PR itself.

 ### Prerequisites